NServiceBus support using interfaces as messages types.

-One advantage of using interfaces to define messages instead of classes is that you get "multiple inheritance"; i.e., one message can extend multiple other messages.
+One advantage of using interfaces to define messages instead of classes is that "multiple inheritance" is supported; i.e., one message can extend multiple other messages.
 This is useful for solving certain "message evolution" scenarios.

 EnteredStateX.
-When your system gets into state Y, it publishes the message
+When the system gets into state Y, it publishes the message

 EnteredStateY.
 (For more information on how to publish a message, see below.)

-In the next version of your system, you add a new state Z, which represents the co-existence of both X and Y. So, you define the message
+In the next version of the system, add a new state Z, which represents the co-existence of both X and Y states.
+This can be achieved by defining a message

 EnteredStateZ which would inherits both